Thomas Kent: State funeral

 Taoiseach Enda Kenny offered a state funeral to the Kent family early in 2015, which they accepted.
 Kent's remains were exhumed from Cork prison in June 2015 after being buried for 99 years.

 The analysis of Kent's remains, which had been found in a shallow, quicklime-filled grave, involved the State Pathologist's Office, the National Forensic Coordination Office at the Garda Technical Bureau, Forensic Science Ireland, and scientists from University College Dublin, and the scientific team was led by Dr. Jens Carlsson from the University of California-Davis.
 The State funeral was held on 18 September 2015 at St Nicholas' Church in Castlelyons.
 Kent lay in state at Collins Barracks in Cork the day before.
 The requiem mass was attended by President Michael D. Higgins, with Enda Kenny delivering the graveside oration.

 Memorials

 The main railway station in Cork, Kent Station was named after Thomas Kent in 1966.

-The bridge over the River Blackwater in Fermoy, Co.
-Cork, where Thomas Kent was detained following his arrest, was named after him and his brothers in 2016.
+The bridge over the River Blackwater in Fermoy, County Cork, where Thomas Kent was detained following his arrest, was named after him and his brothers in 2016.